Socratica-Org/handbook/data/cultivation.md

 ---
-title: Host Mindset
+title: On Cultivating
-subtitle: What we all have in common
+subtitle: How to keep your community going
 contributors:
   - name: Anson Yu
 section: Section
 publishedDate: 2021/02/14
 tags:
-  - react
-  - ab testing
+  - activation
 ---

 **EVERYONE IS A HOST**